microsoft/terraform-provider-azuredevops/website/docs/r/repository_policy_author_email_pattern.html.markdown

 - `author_email_patterns` - (Required) Block pushes with a commit author email that does not match the patterns.
 You can specify exact emails or use wildcards.
   Email patterns prefixed with "!" are excluded.
 Order is important.
-- `scope` (Optional) Controls which repositories and branches the policy will be enabled for.
-This block must be defined at least once.
+- `scope` (Optional) Control whether the policy is enabled for the repository or the project.
+If `scope` not configured, the policy will be set to the project.

   `scope` block supports the following:
     - `repository_id` - (Required) The repository ID.